 The Coast Track or Coast Walk

 The coast walk is a 27km trail that runs from Bundeena to Otford.
-Most people who attempt the complete walk do it over two days, spending one night at North Era Campground (currently closed).
+Most people who attempt the complete walk do it over two days, spending one night at North Era Campground (currently closed until the end of 2024).

-The walk is generally attempted in the north to south direction, something we recommend because we think the view is nicer that way.
-You can, however, begin in Otford and walk north.
+The walk is generally attempted in the north to south direction, which we recommend because we think the view is nicer that way.
+However, you can begin in Otford and walk north.

 Highlights of the Coast Track include:

-Conveniently each section boasts one highlight meaning you will eventually want to do the whole thing!
+Each section conveniently boasts one highlight, meaning you will eventually want to do the whole thing.

 Section 1 – Coast Trail Head to Wattamolla, 9.2km

-The first section of the walk will get to Wedding Cake Rock – along the way, and you pass two other highlights, the Balconies and the Water Run, before finally reaching the fragile sandstone cliff that is Wedding Cake Rock.
+The first section of the walk will get to Wedding Cake Rock.
+Along the way, you pass two other highlights, the Balconies and the Water Run, before finally reaching the fragile sandstone cliff that is Wedding Cake Rock.

-From the start to this point, it is approx 2.8km; however, you will need to retrace your steps, so walk 5.6km return.
+The distance from the start to this point is approx 2.8km.
+However, you will need to retrace your steps, so walk 5.6km return.
 Most people continue to Wattamolla where you can pick up the shuttle for a ride back to your car or a nearby station.
 This section is officially rated easy.

 You could also consider this guided tour that includes Wedding Cake Rock and a couple of other top stops in the park.